For SellersSeller Guide

 • Control Transfer: The buyer acquires voting control, typically exceeding 50% of the outstanding shares.

-• Liquidity: Often results in a substantial upfront cash payout for the selling owner, providing significant personal liquidity.
+• Liquidity: Delivers substantial upfront cash proceeds for the selling owner, providing significant personal liquidity.

 • Strategic Alignment: Requires strong alignment with the new majority owner’s vision and operational philosophy.

-• Operational Impact: The new owner often implements operational changes, introduces new management, or integrates the business into a larger platform.
+• Operational Impact: The new owner frequently implements operational enhancements, introduces new management, or integrates the business into a larger platform.

 What Constitutes a Minority Stake Sale?